 As MRR growth declines, SaaS companies are expected to reap the benefits of past exponential growth and transform it into solid profitability margins.

-Many reported strong SaaS metrics: high LTV/CAC, low churn, and 100%+ net revenue retention, suggesting the growth shall continue even with less investment.
+Several companies have reported strong SaaS metrics like high LTV/CAC, low churn, and 100%+ net revenue retention, suggesting that growth can continue even with less investment.

-Companies reaching a sustainable growth of 10-20% a year are supposed to achieve 20-30% profitability margins to be considered efficient.
-The next few years will show whether exchanging growth rates for profit is as easy in reality as it is in a spreadsheet.
+Companies reaching a sustainable growth of 10-20% a year are required to achieve 20-30% profitability margins to be considered efficient.
+The next few years will reveal whether exchanging growth rates for profit is as feasible in reality as it is in a spreadsheet.

 Inflation and the Rule of 40

 Inflation can have a significant impact on the Rule of 40.
-If inflation is high, companies will need to adjust their prices upwards to maintain their profitability margins.
-Many countries report inflation close to 10%, while some emerging markets have price growth above 20%.
+If inflation is high, companies need to increase their prices to maintain profitability margins.
+While many countries report inflation close to 10%, some emerging markets are experiencing price surges above 20%.

-Companies that can effectively pass through higher costs to consumers (protect margins), will find it easier to hit the 40% target through simple price hikes.
-Therefore, if CPI remains at around 10%, then the rule could be amended to 50% or higher.
-Either way, it’s important to keep an eye on inflation when assessing a company’s performance using the Rule of 40.
+Companies that can effectively pass on higher costs to consumers (protect margins), will more easily reach the 40% target through simple price hikes.
+Therefore, if CPI remains at around 10%, then the rule could be adjusted to 50% or higher.
+Either way, it’s important to monitor inflation when assessing a company’s performance using the Rule of 40.

 Focus on profitability

-With the increase in interest rates, future cash flows become less valuable for investors as its discounted at a higher rate.
-This has major implications for SaaS strategies that usually have a large upfront investment to acquire customers and are expected to generate cash years down the line.
-With a higher discount rate, the present value of future customers is lower, and therefore the time needed to become profitable is extended.
+Rising interest rates devalue future cash flows for investors, impacting SaaS strategies that rely on a large upfront investment to acquire customers, eventually generating cash years down the line.
+With higher discount rates, the present value of future customers is lower, meaning a company needs more time to become profitable.

-At the same time, some of the elements of SaaS businesses are becoming less attractive.
+At the same time, some aspects of SaaS businesses are becoming less appealing.
 For example, long-term contracts without price indexation are less attractive in times of rapid inflation.

 The future of the Rule of 40

-A valuable tool to identify a healthy business in times of boom, the Rule of 40 may become overly lax to companies that are growing rapidly but have low-profitability margins or high churn.
+Originally a valuable tool to identify healthy businesses in times of boom, the Rule of 40 may become overly lax to rapidly-growing companies with low profitability margins or high churn.

-One way to improve the analysis is to apply a Weighted Rule of 40 when profitability is more important than growth: to give more weight to profitability margin than to a company’s growth rate.
+One way to improve the analysis is to apply a Weighted Rule of 40, emphasizing profitability over growth by assigning more weight to profitability margins than to a company’s growth rate.
 For example, using a 1.33 weight for profitability margin and 0.67 weight for revenue growth.

-In any case, balancing growth and profit will remain high on the founders’ agenda.
-The current environment suggests companies must sacrifice growth for a quicker path to profitability.
-So the Rule of 40 remains one of the critical metrics once both its components are positive.
-But it becomes increasingly difficult to argue that mature SaaS businesses losing 20% a year are healthy, even while growing revenue by 60% yearly.
+In any case, balancing growth and profit will remain a high priority for founders.
+The current environment suggests companies must sacrifice growth for a quicker path to profitability, necessitating a positive outcome for both components of the Rule of 40.
+However, it’s becoming increasingly difficult to argue that mature SaaS businesses losing 20% a year while achieving 60% yearly revenue growth are healthy.

 About Aventis Advisors